<aside> 💡 2/3rds of the world’s top 50 universities are located in the U.S. The country attracts the cream of the cream of the crop.

 You can study for free

 Or at a seriously reduced cost.
-American unis are rich so can afford to pay for your education.
+American unis are very wealthy so can afford to sponsor many people’s education.
 I’m going to university for free.
 AND getting spending money on top.
+Of all Columbia undegrad students, for the $90,000 Cost of Attendance, 50% of people are recieving financial aid!
+The unis are blessed!

 Double majoring, minors